THE JOINT VENTURE

 - Dedicated lines will be maintained to ensure petroleum-free undenatured ethanol.

-- The terminal will have a Denatured Spirits Permit (DSP) from the Alcohol & Tobacco Tax and Trade Bureau (TTB).
+- The terminal will have a Distilled Spirits Plant (DSP) permit from the Alcohol & Tobacco Tax and Trade Bureau (TTB).

-- It will also have Free Trade Zone (FTZ) status and ISCC certification.
+- Free Trade Zone (FTZ) and ISCC certi cation are under consideration.

 - The JV ethanol infrastructure will be located within the existing terminal owned and operated by Jefferson Energy Companies, located on 250 acres in Beaumont, Texas.
 It is positioned in one of the largest refinery markets in the U.S., located in the center of the 9.2 million barrel per day Gulf Coast region (PADD III)